 **Although I only offer critiquing and proofing/copyediting services, there are other types of editorial rounds that your manuscripts should also go through, such as developmental edits and line edits.
-(Developmental edits differ to a critique in that critiquing is done as a way to help assist you with the plot and any problems when you’re still in the writing/rewriting stage, and you’ll do at least another extensive revision after a critique; a developmental edit looks at a more polished draft and is more about improving that without rewriting excessive parts, dramatically changing characters’ goals and motivations, or completely changing the structure or POVs in the narrative).
+(Developmental edits differ to a critique in that critiquing is done as a way to help assist you with the plot and any problems when you’re still in the writing/rewriting stage, and you’ll do at least another extensive revision after a critique; a developmental edit looks at a more polished draft and is more about improving that without rewriting excessive parts, dramatically changing characters’ goals and motivations, introducing new characters, or completely changing the structure or POVs in the narrative).

-I do not offer developmental editing myself, nor line edits, but I can recommend a number of excellent editors whom I use myself for my own manuscripts, such as Deelylah Mullin (developmental and copyedits) and Michelle Dunbar (developmental and line edits).**
+I do not offer developmental editing myself, nor line edits, but I can recommend a number of excellent editors whom I use myself for my own manuscripts.
+Please contact me for recommendations!**